MissVeronica/um-sort-users-columns/README.md

 ## Updates
 Version 2.0.0 Rewrite as a plugin
+Version 2.1.0 Update of the Repository download link

 ## Translations or Text changes
 1. Use the "Say What?" plugin with text domain ultimate-member